bushstas/classy-loader/README.md

   )
 }
 ```
-So "class" and "whateverName" are our attributeNames.<br>
+So "class" and "whateverName" are our attributeNames.
 And after processing we'll get parsed value:

 ```javascript